CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Utils/IRandom.md

 # IRandom

-The IRandom is a random number generator.
+IRandom is a random number generator.
 The class can only be used when you have an instance of a World (Such as in an Event handler), it can not be in recipes.

 ## Importing the package